ixc/python-edtf/README.md

 ### Comparisons

-Two EDTF dates are considered equal if their `unicode()` representations are the same.
+Two EDTF dates are considered equal if their `str()` representations are the same.
 An EDTF date is considered greater than another if its `lower_strict` value is later.

 ## Django ORM field